trambarhq/relaks-django-todo-example/README.md

     }, [ expanded ]);
 ```

-When the user clicks the edit button, we enter edit mode, populating the state with the properties of the todo in question:
+When the user clicks the edit button, we enter edit mode:

 ```javascript
     const handleEditClick = useCallback((evt) => {